Safe exercise in pregnancy

 - Think about swimming together.
 It’s another good exercise option, especially as your partner’s ‘bump’ gets bigger.

-- If you or your partner is unsure or worried about exercise in the second trimester, ask the midwife, GP or obstetrician about it at your antenatal appointments.
+- If you or your partner is unsure or worried about exercise in the second trimester, ask your midwife, GP or obstetrician about it.